The Weber Lab at MSU!

 Read more about our research here!

-I am currently looking to recruit motivated undergraduates, graduate students, and postdocs.
+The lab is always looking to recruit motivated undergraduates, graduate students, and postdocs.
 Click here for more information if you are interested in joining the lab!

 Hot off the press!